 Secretary-General António Guterres addresses the Commission on the Status of Women

-In remarks to the recent Commission on the Status of Women, United Nations Secretary-General António Guterres warned that gender equality is centuries away and called for worldwide efforts to empower women.
+LOUISVILLE — In remarks on Monday to the Commission on the Status of Women, United Nations Secretary-General António Guterres warned that gender equality is centuries away and called for worldwide efforts to empower women.

 He recommended the following steps to equalize power:

 - Increase education, income and employment for women and girls, especially in the Global South.